Ragonz/Ark-Server-Creation-Tool/README.md

 If the tool helped you and you want to help us fund its development, consider subscribing to our Patreon https://www.patreon.com/Ragonz

+People keep asking us if port forwarding is required, yes unless you want to only play on your server within your own home.
+If you cannot be bothered to port forward (or don't know how (there are many guides out there)) rent a vps as then you don't have to.
+No we don't have any reccomendations on what to use, however we have previously used https://pingperfect.com/ and it worked fine.
+If you do go the route of a VPS make sure it has a decent cpu speed and enough ram (approx 10GB per map)